 Based on my research, if you did reply to the scammer’s e-mail with the total amount, the scammer would send you a check, or very often some kind of international money order, for more than the total amount needed to secure your room.
 They might say it is a money order for their scholarship or an employer’s paycheck.
 Some of the scammers would just contact you, stating that they made a mistake and overpaid you.
-In any case, they would always request that you send difference back to them in via Western Union or Moneygram.
+In any case, they would always request that you send the difference back to them via Western Union or Moneygram.

 Seems fair and legit so far, right?
 Where’s the scam?

-The scammer sends you a check or money order that looks genuine, but it’s actually fraudulent.
+The scammer sent you a check or money order that looks genuine, but it’s actually counterfeit.
 The bank will accept this fraudulent check, as you are depositing it into your account.
 They may even cash it if you have an account with them.
 When you send them back the amount that was “overpaid,” you’re really sending them your own money, and the bank will deduct the full amount of the fraudulent check from your account when it fails to clear.
 Thus, the scammer runs away with your money.

 Simple Ways Not to Fall Victim to This Scam